 ART 473 (3-0-6) Advanced Metals: This course builds on the basic techniques of casting and fabricating metal sculptures.
 Application of advanced three-dimensional design principles, mixed media, finishing techniques and patinas are explore.
+Prerequisite: ART 231 interactive art through the use of two types of software: PowerPoint and MacroMedia.
+Prerequisite: ART 110 And ART 352

 ART 481 (3-3-0) Computer Design Multimedia: This course introduces students to interactive art, a form that allows the viewer or user to interact with visual communication.
-Students will be challenged to produce interactive art through the use of two types of software: PowerPoint and MacroMedia.
+Students will be challenged to produce